Bhajanpura: Features

 There are few major attractions in Bhajanpura.
 Transportation hubs include the nearby interstate bus terminal, railway station (Anand Vihar).
 The areas proximity to New Delhi and Old Delhi means there is an abundance of educational institutions like Lal Bahadur Shastri college which affiliated with Delhi University.
 Located nearby is the Northern India Engineering college affiliated with I.P.
 University which also 2 km from Bhajanpura.
 Additional facilities are being built in the area such as the Sonia Vihar power plant.

 The main landmark of Bhajanpura is Bhajanpura Chowk.
 There are various blocks in Bhajanpura such as A, B, C, D etc. and every street is given a number.

 Unlike its neighborhood Yamuna Vihar, Bhajanpura is not well planned with no parks at all making it a congested place.

 Interesting fact is that C block of Bhajanpura is actually Block A of Yamuna Vihar (as per the locals).

 Safety

-Around 2012, gates were installed in the busier streets so as to prevent unwanted traffic from the Pusta side.
+Around 2012, gates were installed in the busier streets to prevent unwanted traffic from the Pusta side.
 Security guards were also appointed.
 This not only led to an increase in traffic but also an increased crime rate involving crimes such as snatching of chains.
 On 10 December 2014 two men/boys snatched a gold chain from a girl by showing her a gun.